Richardthecock/Richardthecock/README.md

 - 👋 Hi, I’m @Richardthecock
 - 👀 I’m interested in C# programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the Alchimist
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my brother
 - 📫 How to reach me ...

 <!---